Major in Zoology

 This curriculum provides a general education and develops competence in the biological sciences.
 Students prepare to work in various areas of animal biology or to begin graduate or professional studies.
 It is an appropriate major for students planning to attend medical or veterinary school.

-The major provides a core program with either general training in animal biology or an option in one of the following areas: animal behavior, aquatic biology, ecology, genetics and evolution, invertebrate organisms, cellular/molecular biology and physiology, systematics and morphology, or vertebrate organisms.
+The major provides a core program with general training in animal biology and the opportunity to take courses in the following areas: animal behavior, aquatic biology, ecology, genetics and evolution, invertebrate organisms, cellular/molecular biology and physiology, systematics and morphology, or vertebrate organisms.
 Students desiring to be licensed to teach in junior and senior high schools must complete teaching endorsement requirements in biology.
 See the Teacher Licensure section and the Teaching Endorsement Area Requirements in the School of Education, College of Applied Human Sciences section of the CSU General Course Catalog.
 To be qualified for graduation, students in the zoology major must have a minimum grade point average of 2.00 in each of their biological, physical science, and mathematical courses used to meet requirements for the major.
 This applies to courses taken as substitutions for meeting these requirements.
 The minimum scholastic average acceptable for graduation is 2.00 computed only for courses attempted at Colorado State.

 Minor in Zoology

-The minor in zoology is a useful complement to a major in animal science, biological science, botany, fishery biology, geology, natural resource recreation and tourism, or wildlife biology.
+The minor in zoology is a useful complement to a major in animal science, botany, fishery biology, geology, natural resource recreation and tourism, or wildlife biology.